Everything they told you about ergonomics is wrong

 The lymphatic system also relies on rhythmical whole-body movement to function, and if we are still, it gets sluggish.

 When we do finally stand up, our backs ache, we’re hunched over, and it takes quite a few steps before we are are standing tall and, hopefully, walking smoothly again.

 Often, before that recovery can fully happen, we’re back to sitting once again.”

-Free dynamic office consultation - while supplies last! 😉
+Free dynamic office assessment - while supplies last! 😉